 - Sonoma County is a large region encompassing more than 1,500 square miles.
 Most often weather-related issues occur in one portion of the county with the great majority of the area completely unaffected.

 - When traveling to any destination, especially during the peak time periods for weather-related events, visitors should be aware of the potential for a situation that will require immediate action.
+Travelers can find safety tips and a checklist before traveling.
 All travel-related cautions should be considered when making arrangements for any trip.

 - The media often overstates a situation to grab attention.
 Should media reports mention Sonoma County, consult either your lodging property or Sonoma County Tourism (800) 576-6662 or (707) 522-5800 or on social media via Facebook, Twitter and Instagram for updated and accurate information.